How to Deal with Inflexible People

 While your colleagues, team members or manager may be inflexible, you can choose to be flexible and change how you say and do things to improve your success.
 If both you and the other person are inflexible, you will reach an impasse with both of you wanting to be right in your own mind, and neither of you wanting to consider alternatives nor negotiate a win-win.

-Here are 5 ways that you can more effectively deal with inflexible people:
+Here are 5 effective ways for how to deal with inflexible people:

 1. Stop wanting them to change

 Forget about changing other people – that is beyond your control.
 Only they can change themselves, you can only influence them more effectively through your communication.
 Constantly focusing on what someone else is doing, saying or not doing or saying, or how you want them to behave can be stressful.
-Your focus needs to be on you – how you are behaving, how you are communicating and how you are influencing others.
+Your focus needs to be on you – how you are behaving, how you are communicating, how you are influencing others, and what you need to change inside of you.

 2. The outcome is king